MaterializeInc/materialize/doc/user/content/sql/subscribe.md

     <td>Column 1</td>
     <td>Varies</td>
     <td rowspan="3" style="vertical-align: middle; border-left: 1px solid #ccc">
-        The columns from the tailed relation, each as its own column, representing the data that was inserted into or deleted from the relation.
+        The columns from the subscribed relation, each as its own column, representing the data that was inserted into or deleted from the relation.
     </td>